SummaryRead the full fact sheet

 - If you're keen on adventure sports, use the correct equipment and go with a trained professional.

-- If travelling overseas, carry copies of important documents and items (such as passports, travellers’ cheques and credit cards) in case of theft.
+- If travelling overseas, carry copies of important documents and items (such as passports, travellers’ cheques and credit cards) as well as the original, in case of theft.

-- Take measures to avoid food poisoning – for example, don't eat at buffet restaurants.
+- Take measures to avoid – for example, don't eat at buffet restaurants.

 Travelling with young children